More than 100,000 children in migration-related US detention: UN

 Geneva (AFP)

-More than 100,000 children are currently being held in migration-related detention in the United States, including those held with their parents and minors detained alone, the UN said Monday.
+More than 100,000 children are currently being held in migration-related detention in the United States, often in violation of international law, the UN said Monday.

-"The total number currently detained is 103,000," said Manfred Nowak, lead author of the United Nations Global Study on Children Deprived of Liberty.
+Lead author of the United Nations Global Study on Children Deprived of Liberty, Manfred Nowak, said the figure refers to migrants children currently in custody who reached a US border unaccompanied, as well as those detained with relatives and minors separated from their parents prior to detention.

 Globally, at least 330,000 children across 80 countries are being held for migration-related reasons, according to the global study that launched Monday, meaning the US accounts for nearly a third of such detentions.

+The US is the only UN member state that has not ratified the convention which took effect in 1990.

+But Nowak said that did not absolve President Donald Trump's administration of wrongdoing with respect to the detention of migrant children at the southern border with Mexico.

-"Migration-related detention for children can never be considered... in the best interest of the child.
+"Migration-related detention for children can never be considered as a measure of last resort or in the best interest of the child.
 There are always alternatives available," Nowak told reporters in Geneva.

-He explained that the 103,000 figure refers to children who arrived at a US border unaccompanied, as well as those detained with relatives and those separated from their parents prior to detention.
+He added that even though the US has not ratified the child rights convention, it is bound by the convention on civil and political rights, which forbids cruel and inhuman treatment.

+"Separating children, as was done by the Trump administration, from their parents, even small children, at the Mexican-US border... constitutes inhuman treatment for both the parent and the children," Nowak said.

 © 2019 AFP